Estimated Reading Time: 14 mins

 Image by Tima Miroshnichenko on pexels

-PMDD Versus The Real Me
+PMDD Me Vs The Real Me

-Anita however, is my PMDD alter ego.
+Anita however, is my PMDD alter-ego.

 Image by SHVETS production on pexels